-Authorize the Department of Health and Human Services, Division of Economic and Housing Stability, to amend an existing Sole Source contract with Waypoint (VC#177166), Manchester, NH to continue providing a Rapid Re-Housing Program serving New Hampshire Runaway and Homeless Youth, through the Federal Continuum of Care Program, by exercising a contract renewal option by increasing the price limitation by \$200,112 from \$188,950 to \$389,062 and by extending the completion date from May 31, 2020 to April 30, 2021 effective upon Governor and Council approval.
-The original contract was approved by Governor and Council on June 5, 2019, item #33.
+Authorize the Department of Health and Human Services, Division of Economic and Housing Stability, to amend an existing contract with Waypoint (VC#177166), Manchester, NH to continue providing a Rapid Re-Housing Program that serves youth at risk for, or experiencing homelessness, by increasing the price limitation by \$9,936 from \$575,720 to \$585,656 with no change to the contract completion date of May 31, 2022 effective upon Governor and Council approval.
 100% Federal Funds.